ant0ha/angular-easy-auth/README.md

-AuthenticateJS
+ngEasyAuth
 =============

-AuthenticateJS is a simple angular library for handling security
+ngEasyAuth is a simple angular library for handling security

 Installation
 ------------